yaya2devops/cloudblog/cl711zrns03u1d3nv4ped5tt3.md

 ## AWS Certified: Cloud Practitioner Certification

-# Hey, If I fail tomorrow, lol, here are the resources that helped me prepare for the exam.
+# Hey, I'll be taking the exam tomorrow; in any case, here are the resources that helped me prepare.
 - AWS DOCs
 - AWS SKILL BUILDER Technical essentials
 - AWS Cloud Practitioner Essentials course by AWS.